Midsegment Theorem

 A segment connecting the midpoints of two sides of a triangle is parallel to the third side and exactly half its length.

-Why is Midsegment Theorem important?
+What is the Midsegment Theorem formula?

 How Midsegment Theorem Connects to Other Ideas